DevExpress/devextreme-documentation/api-reference/10 UI Components/dxChart/1 Configuration/valueAxis/breaks/breaks.md

 ![DevExtreme HTML5 JavaScript Charts Scale Breaks](/images/ChartJS/visual_elements/scale-breaks_val-axis.png)

 Each object in the **breaks** array configures a single scale break.
-Note that a scale break is visible only if its range exceeds the tick interval.
+We recommend that a scale break range exceeds the tick interval twice.
+Otherwise, the scale break might not be visible.

 #####See Also#####
 - [breakStyle](/api-reference/10%20UI%20Components/dxChart/1%20Configuration/commonAxisSettings/breakStyle '/Documentation/ApiReference/UI_Components/dxChart/Configuration/argumentAxis/breakStyle/')